continuous-quality-dev/proto-plugins/docs/DANGER_README.md

 ## Customization

-You can customize the analysis by modifying `dangerfile.js`:
+You can customize the analysis by modifying `dangerfile.ts`:

 - **Add new file types** by updating the classification logic
 - **Change colors** by modifying the CSS classes in the Mermaid diagram